JaveriaButt/NexusPie/README.md

-Tahir Started New Project For EMS
+Tahir Started New Project For POS